dannystaple/dannystaple.github.io/_posts/2013-10-29-gnome-startup-optimization.md

 In this dialog you'll need to add a few things.

 * First - secure it - click add, and set the name to something like "Lock on Start", and the command needs to be ```gnome-screensaver-command --lock```.
 Comment as you wish.
 Click add.
-* Next - add your apps. you may need to use a terminal, or menu editor to find the exact invokations tied to those icons.
-If firefox is part of your usual setup, ```which firefox``` on a terminal will give you the right invokation.
+* Next - add your apps. you may need to use a terminal, or menu editor to find the exact invocations tied to those icons.
+If firefox is part of your usual setup, ```which firefox``` on a terminal will give you the right invocation.
 Add each as a command in this list.
 * Close this dialog.

 Now start the normal settings - click on your username, then settings, then users.
 In users - unlock it, and set to auto-login your user.